The-Sycorax/denaro/changelogs/2025/09/2025-09-18-refactor(docker).md

 Each node’s entrypoint generates its own application `.env` inside the container at startup using per-service variables, derived values, and shared inputs from either the global `.env` or the shared environment map. *[[Ref.
 Application .env Generation](#application-env-generation)]*

 - #### **Environment variables configurable via `docker-compose.yml`**:

-  Listed below are the variables can be set per-node.

   - **`NODE_NAME`**: Identifies the node.
 It is used to derive the database name and internal self URL.

   - **`DENARO_NODE_HOST`** : Hostname or IP the node binds to or advertises.
 This is set to `0.0.0.0` by default so the service binds on all interfaces.

   - **`DENARO_NODE_PORT`**: Port number that the node listens on inside the container.

   - **`DENARO_DATABASE_HOST`**, **`POSTGRES_USER`**, **`POSTGRES_PASSWORD`**:
       - Postgres database credentials.
 These are used by the entrypoint script for readiness checks and database provisioning.